MIDFIELDR/midfieldr/docs/reference/post_bacc_terms.md

 - Data frame class is preserved.

-- Rows are not modified except duplicated rows are removed.
-Row order is preserved.
+- Row order is preserved.
+Duplicated rows are removed.

 - New columns are added or replace existing columns of the same name (if any).
 Other columns are not modified.
 The following variables are